helidon-io/helidon-labs/hols/grafana/README.md

 ![helidon-dashboard-image.png](./helidon-dashboard-image.png)

-Details about how Grafana and the PLG stack work is outside of the scope of this lab.
-But to hilight a couple things:
+Details about how Grafana and the PLG stack work is outside the scope of this lab.
+But to highlight a couple things:

 1. When metrics are produced by the Helidon application, and when they are ingested by Prometheus, they are tagged with labels that can be used to filter the data.
 2. When you create a visualization panel in Grafana you define an expression used to select and filter the metric you want to display.